kennyws/kennywatts.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Statistics PhD student at the University of Virginia interested in applied probability and dependence modeling.
-I'm interested in Sports Analytics, Financial Markets, and Reading.
+I'm interested in Sports Analytics (RAPM, Win Probability, variable dependence), Financial Markets (Copulas, Tail Risk), and Reading.

 Research Interests
 ======